cestmarcel/uoft-readme-generator/README.md

 ## Description

 This is a simple command line generator to create a quality readme, quickly and easily.
+The readme you're reading right now was initially created using this application!

 ## Table of contents